amandahinton/film-macabre/README.md

 * You can read more about the project using the wiki located at: https://github.com/amandahinton/film-macabre/wiki
 * To start a development environment:
     1. Clone the repository at: https://github.com/amandahinton/film-macabre
-    2. Run the command "npm install" from the project root in your terminal to install dependencies.
+    2. Run the command "npm install" from the project root in your terminal to install dependencies
     3. Run the command "npm start" to launch the server
     4. Navigate to the localhost port specified in config/index.js